How To Use A Natural Shampoo Bar

 Prepare Your Hair Before Shampooing

 When switching to a natural shampoo bar, it is important to remove natural and product buildup from your hair.
-This step is especially important if you use lots of products or your hair is used to detergent shampoo.
-Most people that have problems adjusting to shampoo bars often skip this step.
+This step is especially important if you use lots of products on your hair.
+Many people that have problems adjusting to shampoo bars often skip this step.

 Your hair can have build-up or residue from using commercial products like sulfate shampoos, conditioners, spray, gels, etc. These products are often made with synthetic substances such as silicones, waxes, and petroleum-based ingredients that are added to make our hair look shiny and full of volume.
 In reality, over time they simply coat the hair which leaves a residue.

 Your hair can also have natural build-up.
-This natural residue is caused by the build-up of scalp oils, sweat, dead skin, and environmental pollutants.
+This is the natural residue that makes your hair dirty caused by the build-up of scalp oils, sweat, dead skin, and environmental pollutants.

-Gentle cleansing natural shampoo bars are not good at removing build-up.
+Gentle cleansing natural shampoo bars are not good at removing a lot of build-up.
 Doing a prewash with a Vinegar or Baking Soda Rinse can help prepare your hair and scalp and remove the build-up which can make your hair dull and lifeless.

-Please read our blog, Hair And Scalp Build-Up?
-What Can Help?
+Please read our blog Hair And Scalp Build-Up?
+What Can Help?for rinse recipes and helpful hints about build-up

 Why Is A Shampooing Technique Important?